Here are some examples of the subjects you’ll study when you pursue an organizational psychology degree.

 How much will my education cost?

 A master’s is the required degree-level needed to practice I-O psychology.
-As one example, Capella University’s Master of Science in Psychology, Industrial/Organizational specialization program consists of 55 quarter credits costing $443 per credit.
-This amounts to $24,365 for the program.
+As one example, Capella University’s Master of Science in Psychology, Industrial/Organizational specialization program requires 55 quarter credits for graduation, and it costs $471 per credit.
+This amounts to $25,905 for the program.

 Of course, this is just one school.
-In your research, you’ll find some schools will offer a master’s degree for less (or more).
+In your research, you’ll find some schools will offer a master’s degree for less (and more).
 The same rule applies to undergraduate degrees.
-To get a rough idea of what you can expect, College Board’s Trends in College Pricing 2013-2014 shows the average annual cost* for a four-year, public institution amounts to $8,893 for in-state tuition and $22,203 for out-of-state-tuition.

 Are there prerequisites?